fgbossema/markers/README.md

 ## How to contribute

 Contributions are always welcome.
-Please submit pull requests against the `master` branch.
+Please submit pull requests against the `main` branch.

 If you have any issues, questions, or remarks, then please open an issue on GitHub.